 Or: Reportable Item: Any invention, discovery, improvement, or innovation of the grantee, whether or not patentable or otherwise protectable under Title 35 of the United States Code, made in the performance of any work under any NASA grant or in the performance of any work that is reimbursable under any provision in any NASA grant providing for reimbursement of costs incurred before the effective date of the grant.
-Reportable items include, but are not limited to, new processes, machines, manufactures, and compositions of matter; and improvements to, or new applications of, existing processes, machines, manufactures, and compositions of matter.
-Reportable items also include new computer programs, and improvements to, or new applications of, existing computer programs, whether or not copyrightable or otherwise protectable under Title 17 of the United States Code.
+Reportable items include, but are not limited to, new processes, machines, manufactures, and compositions of matter; and improvements to, or new applications of, existing processes, machines, manufactures, and computer programs, and improvements to, or new applications of, existing computer programs, whether or not copyrightable or otherwise protectable under Title 17 of the United States Code.
 (Defined in NASA Grant and Cooperative Agreement Handbook - Property Reporting Section 1260.57 "New Technology")